dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/import-export-interop.md

 ## Obsolete JavaScript interop API

-Unmarshalled JS interop using <xref:Microsoft.JSInterop.IJSUnmarshalledRuntime> API is obsolete in ASP.NET Core 7.0 or later.
+Unmarshalled JS interop using <xref:Microsoft.JSInterop.IJSUnmarshalledRuntime> API is obsolete in ASP.NET Core in .NET 7 or later.
 Follow the guidance in this article to replace the obsolete API.

 ## Prerequisites

-[Download and install .NET 7.0 or later](https://dotnet.microsoft.com/download/dotnet) if it isn't already installed on the system or if the system doesn't have the latest version installed.
+[Download and install .NET 7 or later](https://dotnet.microsoft.com/download/dotnet) if it isn't already installed on the system or if the system doesn't have the latest version installed.

 ## Namespace